Go (The Kid Laroi and Juice Wrld song)

-"Go" (stylised as "GO" or "GO!") is a song by Australian rapper and singer the Kid Laroi and American rapper and singer Juice Wrld, released on 12 June 2020 as the first single from Laroi's debut mixtape F*ck Love, released on 24 July 2020.
+"Go" (stylised in all caps or as "GO!") is a song by Australian rapper and singer the Kid Laroi and American rapper Juice Wrld, released on 12 June 2020 as the lead single from Laroi's debut mixtape F*ck Love, released on 24 July 2020.
 The song was recorded while the two, who were close friends, met up in Greece in 2019.
 That recording is included in the song's official video, with both the song and video serving as a tribute to Juice Wrld who died in December 2019.

 Background

 Prior to recording "Go", the Kid Laroi and Juice Wrld were already familiar with each other; Laroi considered Juice Wrld, who was his mentor, his "big brother" and had opened shows for Juice's final tour in Sydney and Melbourne, Australia, in 2019, and was subsequently signed by Juice's managers, Grade A Productions.
 On the night of Laroi's 16th birthday in August 2019, Laroi played Juice a demo, and Juice freestyled a verse, which would end being the verse heard on "Go".
 The song leaked a while before its release, and was described as "the first taste" of Laroi's debut commercial mixtape F*ck Love, which was released on 24 July 2020.
 "Go" was released as the seventh track out of fifteen on the mixtape.
 To accommodate for the song being leaked, Laroi remade his verse before the song's release as a single.

 To coincide with the song's release, the Kid Laroi posted a photo on social media of himself and Juice, stating: